titom73/anta-malaga/slides.md

         """List of allowed EOS versions"""
 ```

-`AntaTest.Input` is actually a [pydantic model](https://docs.pydantic.dev/latest/concepts/models/) which means that its field types are validated at runtime.
+`AntaTest.Input` is actually a [pydantic model](https://docs.pydantic.dev/latest/concepts/models/) which means that its field types are validated at runtime. **You do not need to write any code to validate user inputs!**

 Now, we can use the input values in the `test()` method using the `self.inputs` instance attribute: